 Teaching

-Most of my teaching is with Minerva University, where I am an Associate Professor.
+Most of my teaching is with Minerva University, where I am a Professor.
 I taught for several years at Yale, and might still be found teaching with Yale summer session.

 Complex Systems I and II